-As we have stated in the past, each "|tribe| is a separate and independent sovereign with its own identity and salient issues," and good faith negotiations require that the State address issues that are relevant to each individual tribe.
-IGRA permits an Indian Tribe to enter into a Tribal-State compact governing gaming activities on the Indian lands of the Tribe.
-Here, our understanding is that each of the New Mexico Tribes, including the Pueblo of Tesuque, made an independent determination to execute the 2015 Compact.
+We have stated in the past that each "[tribe] is a separate and independent sovereign with its own identity and salient issues," and that good faith negotiations require the State to address issues that are actually relevant to each tribe.
+Here, our understanding is that each of the Tribes made an independent determination that coordinating their efforts to negotiate the 2015 Compacts was in their best interests.
+We, therefore, proceed accordingly.